gpatsakis/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD Candidate in Industrial Engineering and Operations Research" institution = "University of California Berkeley, California, USA."
+  course = "PhD in Industrial Engineering and Operations Research" institution = "University of California Berkeley, California, USA." year = 2020

 [[education.courses]]
   course = "MSc in Industrial Engineering and Operations Research"